Guenoc Valley AVA

-The Guenoc Valley AVA is an American Viticultural Area in Lake County, California, United States, about 15 mi north of the town of Calistoga.
+Guenoc Valley is an American Viticultural Area in Lake County, California, United States, about 15 mi north of the town of Calistoga.
 Guenoc Valley AVA was the first American Viticultural Area designation granted to an area with just a single winery.

 Guenoc Valley is a small inland valley comprising an alluvial fan of Arroyo Seco and Conejo Loam series soils isolated from surrounding areas by rocky ridges.
 Its geographical location also affects the climate.
 Guenoc Valley has slightly less rainfall than the nearby Middletown area.
 Guenoc Valley receives approximately 45 in to 50 in of rain per year, while Middletown receives approximately 60 in per year.
 Guenoc Valley also experiences slightly greater seasonal temperature extremes, being warmer in the summer and colder in the winter.
 Also, due to the surrounding ridges, fog is generally less severe than in Middletown.
 For these reasons, the United States Department of the Treasury Alcohol and Tobacco Tax and Trade Bureau determined that Guenoc Valley possesses geographical features which distinguish the area viticulturally.

 History

 Guenoc Valley has a long tradition of viticulture and wine production.
 In 1888, Victorian actress Lillie Langtry established a wine estate in the Guenoc Valley, at the southern end of the county in the 1800s.
 It wasn't until the late 1960s and the 1970s that farmers who wanted to diversify started planting grapes again, mostly in nearby Big Valley.

-On the site of Lillie Langtry's old estate, Guenoc and Langtry Estate Vineyards was revived by the Magoon family at about the same time.
+On the site of Lillie Langtry's old estate, Guenoc and Langtry Estate Vineyards were revived by the Magoon family at about the same time.
 The now-deceased longtime winery president Orville Magoon sold his interest in the company in 2003 and retired to San Francisco with his wife, Karen Magoon.
-The winery and the 21000 acre it sits on is owned by Malulani Investments Ltd., a real estate group that since 1964 has been the only shareholder and stockholder of Guenoc.
+The winery and the 21000 acre it sits on was owned by Malulani Investments Ltd., a real estate group that since 1964 had been the only shareholder and stockholder of Guenoc.
+The winery and estate were sold to Foley Family Wines in 2012, which ceded it to Langtry Farms LLC in 2021.
+Foley kept the Guenoc brand, priced in the popular premium segment, and the winery's new ownership rebranded as Langtry Farms Vineyard and Winery, focusing on super-premium and ultra-premium wines under the Langtry brand.